bitslip6/bitfire/wordpress-plugin/readme.txt

 == Privacy / Monitoring / Data Collection ==

 1. Privacy.
 We take privacy very seriously.
 BitFire inspects all traffic going to the webserver and takes care to filter out any potentially sensitive information by replacing it with ***redacted***.
-This can include information like passwords, credit card numbers, etc.  The config.ini file includes a list of common sensitive field names under the "filtered_logging" section.
-These fields are immediately filtered and can not be included in any logging or error reporting.
+The config.ini file includes a list of common sensitive field names under the "filtered_logging" section.
 You can add additional fields to filter in the config file by adding a line "filtered_logging[field_name] = true" and replacing "field_name" with the name of the desired parameter to filter.

-2. BitFire includes error monitoring.
-While we strive to make BitFire as robust as possible, sometimes unforeseen things happen.
-BitFire includes error handler which monitors it's operation.
+2. BitFire includes an error handler which monitors it's operation.
 In the event an error is detected _only_ in the BitFire software; including during install, an alert can be sent to BitFire's developer team.
 The development team monitors these errors in real time and includes fixes for any detected errors in each new release.
-This feature includes sending basic server info in the error report to help diagnose the problem.
-You may opt in/out on the setting page.

-3. Plugin usage.
-You can help the development team improve the functionally by opting in to use the usage monitoring.
-This adds a counter to send button clicks to help the development team understand which features are used by customers and how often.
-Default off.

-4. Updates.
+3. Updates.
 Four times a day BitFire will request the latest signatures from the BitFire signature API.
 These signatures are sent over SSL(TLS) and encrypted specifically for each client site.
 In addition bitFire also sends a list of installed plugins and version numbers to compare against recently posted security vulnerabilities.

-5. Malware scanning.
-When bitfire scans your website for malware it creates signatures for every file on your site.
-It then compares these signatures against a database of over 20 million WordPress signatures to ensure your file integrity.
-To do this, BitFire will send the signature values (hashes) of every file to the bitfire malware api.
-In addition to this, any found differences are compared with the official WordPress code hosted at wordpress.org.
-When malware is detected it's signature added to BitFire's growing malware database for improved detection.

-6. PRO / PREMIUM.
-The PRO version of BitFire is limited to 10,000 page views per day.
-If you are using the PRO version and you regularly exceed this usage, a notice will be sent to you and BitFire requesting a license upgrade.
-This data includes approximate daily usage per domain.